-Type of course: elective course for all Master programmes at DCS.
-Necessary Prerequisites: T-501-FMAL Programming Languages

-Teacher: Tarmo Uustalu Language of teaching: English
+Credits: 6 ECTS Year: one Semester: spring term Type of course: elective course for all Master programmes at DCS.
+Necessary Prerequisites: T-501-FMAL Programming Languages Organization of course: three-week course Teacher: Tarmo Uustalu Language of teaching: English

 Semantics is about describing the meaning of programs formally, so they become amenable for rigorous analysis and trustworthy machine processing as data objects.
 Language processors, program analyzers, optimizers, verification tools are all based on semantics.
 The course covers the basics of operational and denotational semantics and some applications (compilation, some program analyses, e.g., secure information flow, their correctness).